 But our perceptions of such observable objects do not appear to be accessible from this third person perspective.
 Perceptions appear to be from a first person perspective, a perspective from the inside, and cannot be known by anyone else in that way.
 For example, I may come to know, based on a complete understanding of your brain states, that you are in pain.
 But I can’t know what it is like, from your perspective, to be perceiving your pain.
 Thus for Leibniz perceptions, insofar as they occur in immaterial simple substances, are essentially private whereas material aggregates like the brain can always, in principle, be made public.

-Thus Leibniz’s Mill isn’t just making the point that perceptions cannot be mechanically explained by analyzing aggregates of material things.
-It can also be taken to mean that perceptions will never be found in the brain no matter how hard we look.
+It is important to understand that Leibniz’s Mill isn’t an argument for monads and the privacy of perceptions.
+Rather, it is an argument against the idea that perceptions can be mechanically explained which assumes the reality of monads has been established.
+But the final sentence of it nonetheless reminds us of his definition of perception which entails that perceptions will never be found in the brain no matter how hard we look.
 As true unities, purposeful perceptions must be internal to a private, immaterial substance that is truly a purposeful unit.
 As Leibniz famously said in section 7 of the Monadology, “Monads just have no windows through which something can enter into or depart from them”.

 These insights are certainly sensible.
 But they can be challenged.
-Regarding the first point about the unified nature of perception, we could ask: are perceptions really unities?
-Leibniz defines perception that way and then moves to his thought experiment for clarification.
+Regarding the first point about the unified nature of perception, we should recall that Leibniz defines perception in a way that requires unity and a simple unifier to do the unifying.
+Once he has this definition in hand, he moves to his thought experiment.
 But what if we don’t accept his definition?
-To be sure, perceptions seem to be unified.
+To be sure, perceptions are unified.
 And they certainly seem to be intentional and purposeful.
-But could it be that they are actually complex and can be explained with non-purposeful mechanical brain analysis alone?
-And isn’t it plausible to argue, especially in light of everything we know about mental illness and brain damage, that perception depends completely on a set of brain functions?
+But could it be that the grounds for the unity and purpose we undoubtedly experience are actually complex and can be explained with non-purposeful mechanical brain analysis alone?
+And isn’t it plausible to argue, especially in light of everything we know about mental illness and brain damage, that perception depends completely on a set of mechanical brain functions?
 Moreover, we could challenge Leibniz’s assumption that all matter is infinitely divisible, an assumption that, along with his definition of perception, leads him to locate perceptions in monads.